Steinhausen

 Steinhausen.
 I've been operating

-Steinhausen Home and Building Inspection Service since 1999.
-My background includes over 20 years
+1999.
+My background includes over 30

-concrete construction, roofing, building maintenance, homeowner insurance claims
+restoration, concrete construction, roofing, building maintenance, homeowner

-adjusting, fire and water damage restoration, and property management.
-I earned a Bachelor of Science degree from
+insurance claims adjusting, fire and water damage restoration, and property

-Management in 1994.
-My hands-on
+Construction Management in 1994.
+My

-detective, photographer, researcher, writer, and most importantly, a
+be a detective, photographer, researcher, writer, and most importantly, a

 communicator.
 I enjoy my job.

-I have a unique
+I have a

-perspective as a home inspector because my prior work experiences as a
+unique perspective as a home inspector because my prior work experiences as a

 contractor and claims adjuster dealt almost exclusively with damaged